University College London

 Role in the project:

-CWI will contribute to WP2 (development of multiscale UQ algorithms and UQPs), and provide one application (Climate) to WP4.
+CWI has been contributing to WP2 (development of multiscale UQ algorithms and UQPs), and provide one application (Climate) to WP4.

 CBK Sci Con Limited